Ilia1099/web_form_spotter/README.md

-# Web_form_spotter is an endpoint which accepts forms and searches for suitable templates within database
+# Web form spotter

 ## Description:
-Accepts url_encoded forms if suitable form is found within db, the client will receive a request with json, which keeps template's name;
+An endpoint which accepts forms and searches for suitable templates within database if suitable form is found, the client will receive a response with json, which keeps template's name;
 If no matching template was found, the endpoint will return such template.

 ### Additional notes: